MEDICAL

 APPLICATION PROCESS

-For the LSUHSC-New Orleans students, M4's will be given intern-level responsibilities in patient care while under the supervision of an emergency medicine faculty member or resident.
+M4's or OM4's will be given intern-level responsibilities in patient care while under the supervision of an emergency medicine faculty member or resident.
 The degree of responsibility for patient care delegated to a medical student will vary based on a number of factors, including the nature of the patient’s illness, nature of the procedure to be done, and the level and abilities of the medical student.
 Med students are expected to attend all EM conferences and student lectures during their rotation.

 Students will be evaluated using their own medical school criteria and evaluation form or our standard resident and faculty evaluation form.